Medically reviewed by Drugs.com. Last updated on Mar 2, 2022.

 Pharmacologic Class: Interleukin-1 Inhibitor

-Rilonacept is used to treat cryopyrin-associated periodic syndromes (CAPS), including familial cold autoinflammatory syndrome (FCAS) and Muckle-Wells syndrome (MWS).
-Rilonacept can help lessen the signs and symptoms of CAPS, such as rash, joint pain, fever, and tiredness .
+Rilonacept injection is used to treat cryopyrin-associated periodic syndromes (CAPS), including familial cold autoinflammatory syndrome (FCAS) and Muckle-Wells syndrome (MWS).
+Rilonacept can help lessen the signs and symptoms of CAPS, including rash, joint pain, fever, and tiredness.
+It is also used to treat recurrent pericarditis (RP) and reduce the risk of recurrence.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: